As we shared in a previous post, growth mindset helps students:

 Growth Mindset Video

-The video is a great way to spark discussion and provide students with a strong visual of growth.
+The video is a great way to spark discussion and provide students with a strong visual of growth (like in Student Visible Learning).
 Post the video on Google Classroom for homework, place in a center or work station, or use it one day for a warm-up activity.

 Class discussion or a think-pair-share-write could center on these questions: